Aburraq/me-myRandomExercises/README.md

 ## Exercise 26
 I have coded a password strength checker.
 Basically, there are passwrods that can be cracked easily, the main idea is setting a password that can be protected from the malevolent third parties.
 I used regular expressions to achieve this.
 Additionally, I added password hider feature from my last exercise.

+## Exercise 27
+I have not been coding really complex exercises as I am super busy.
+However, this sunday, I decided to sit on a coffeeshop and code something with API.
+While checking what kind of app I can code, I stumbled upon [joke api](https://sv443.net/jokeapi/v2/).
+Some jokes are quite offensive, so blacklist filter is adviced for sensitive people.
+Also, you can choose amount of joke which has a different mapping than normal one.